-Microsoft now has a part of its store dedicated to products that it refurbished.
-There, you’ll find the likes of the latest Surface Pro and Surface Go tablets, along with other Surface products, like its laptops, all-in-one desktops, and more.
+Microsoft has a part of its store specifically dedicated to products that it has refurbished.
+There, you’ll find the likes of the latest Surface Pro and Go tablets, along with other Surface products, like its laptops, all-in-one desktops, and more.
 Microsoft says that people who buy refurbished products get the same kind of tech support as those who purchase new products.
 Importantly, all of its refurbished products include a one-year warranty with the option to extend it at a cost.

 BackMarket is one of many online storefronts that sells refurbished tech at steeply discounted prices.
 Each product page clearly lists what condition the device is in, what kind of warranty it comes with, and exactly which refurbishment company helped to restore it.
 It’s one of the more transparent resellers, and it offers one-year warranties on all of its products with a 30-day money-back guarantee on purchases if you aren’t happy.

 Not sure if your favorite brand sells refurbished?
 Just search!